 - John M. Smith award for excellence in mathematics teaching, Mathematical Association of America, 2008.

-- Coauthor, with Prof. Eve Torrence, of The Student’s Introduction to Mathematica – A Handbook for Precalculus, Calculus, and Linear Algebra”, available from Cambridge University Press.
-The third edition is currently in production, to be released later in 2018.
+- Coauthor, with Prof. Eve Torrence, of The Student’s Introduction to Mathematica and the Wolfram Language, published by Cambridge University Press.
+The third edition was published in 2019.

 - Co-director of the Honors Program at Randolph-Macon, 1997-2000.